antonmyronyuk/SelfAssessment/Skills/Programming.md

   - Linter: 🖐️ used
   - Polyfill: 🖐️ used
   - Interpreter: 🖐️ used
-  - Linker
+  - Linker k
   - Dynamic linking: 🎓 known
   - Static linking: 🎓 known
   - Runtime: 🖐️ used
   - Virtual machine: 🖐️ used
-  - Register-based VM
+  - Register-based VM h
-  - Stack-based VM
+  - Stack-based VM h
   - Containerization: 🖐️ used
   - Debugger: 🖐️ used
   - Tracing: 🖐️ used